Professor in Hydrogeology

 Faculty of Science and Engineering

-Dr Werner's primary role is Chief Investigator in Program 2 of the National Centre for Groundwater Research and Training, through which he leads both theoretical research in hydrology and practical problem-solving of real-world water-resources issues.
+Adrian contributes to various undergraduate and postgraduate topics in hydrology and hydrogeology.
+He is Chief Investigator in Program 2 of the National Centre for Groundwater Research and Training, through which he leads both theoretical research in hydrology and practical problem-solving of real-world water-resources issues.
 His current research focuses on coastal hydrogeology, surface water-groundwater interaction and other subsurface transport problems using a variety of field, laboratory and computer modelling techniques.
-Dr Werner contributes to various undergraduate and postgraduate topics in hydrology and hydrogeology.

 PhD, BEng (Civil) (Hons 1), DipBus